The Math Teacher’s Guide to Helping Struggling Students

 When math doesn’t add up, a child gets frustrated — losing confidence, motivation, and self-esteem along the way.
 Teachers, use these accommodations to make learning click for kids with ADHD, dyscalculia, or other math struggles.

-Many students with attention deficit hyperactivity disorder (ADHD) have math learning disabilities, due to the multiple processes and brain functions needed to solve math problems.
+Many students with attention deficit hyperactivity disorder (ADHD) have math learning disabilities, like dyscalculia, due to the multiple processes and brain functions needed to solve math problems.

 Some math difficulties are specifically related to ADHD — inattention, organization, working memory, self-monitoring.